These offers are no longer available on our site: Chase Sapphire Preferred® Card, Chase Sapphire Reserve®

 There’s something to be said about solo travel.

-But if you’re on a budget, you can split the costs of hotels and rental cars when you travel with a small group of friends or family.
+But if you’re on a budget during your travels, you can split the costs of hotels and rental cars on trips with a small group of friends or family.
 So don’t be shy about squeezing into a small motel room or renting an entire home on Airbnb if it’s less expensive per person.

 You should also be able to fit about four people in your rental car, depending on the type of car you rent.